yAOwzers/tp/docs/DeveloperGuide.md

 #### 4.4.2.2.
 Reading the application state

 The following sequence diagram describes the operation of the `readFromFile()` operation.

-// TODO: Add a sequence diagram to this section.

-Note: As above, the diagram omits the reading of the `TaskList` from the text file in the interest of brevity.
-Again, this operation is similar to that for `NotebookShelf` but much simpler.

 The `Storage.readFromFile()` method creates an instance of `AppState` based on the contents of the saved text files, and returns said instance of `AppState` if reading the save files was successful, and a blank instance otherwise.